SimonTheLion/Segment_Triggered_Flow/ReadMe.md

 2. **Updating the Cache**

-   - If new profiles are found that are not in the cache, they are added, and an event is pushed to Klaviyo indicating they "Joined Segment."
+   - If new profiles are found that are not in the cache, they are added, and an event is pushed to Klaviyo indicating they "Joined Segment" and the property "Is in Segment" is appended to the profile with the name of the segment as the value.
    - The cache file is updated with the new profiles and a timestamp.

 3. **Removing Stale Profiles**

-   - If a profile is found in the cache but no longer in the segment, it is removed, and an event is pushed to Klaviyo indicating they "Left Segment."
+   - If a profile is found in the cache but no longer in the segment, it is removed, and an event is pushed to Klaviyo indicating they "Left Segment"  and the property "Is in Segment" is updated  to remove the name of the segment from its value.
    - The cache file is updated accordingly.

 4. **Logging**